Osezno-byte/AI-Ready-Homelab/docs/comparisons/vs-homelab-mcp-repos.md

 ---

-## 🎓 When to Use What
+## When to Use What

 ### Use bjeans/homelab-mcp When:
-- ✅ You just need MCP tools for specific services
+- [YES] You just need MCP tools for specific services
-- ✅ You're comfortable with DIY and community support
+- [YES] You're comfortable with DIY and community support
-- ✅ You don't need operational governance
+- [YES] You don't need operational governance
-- ✅ You're experimenting, not running production
+- [YES] You're experimenting, not running production

 ### Use ai-stack-homelab When:
-- ✅ You want to learn about local AI
+- [YES] You want to learn about local AI
-- ✅ You have a Mac Mini M4
+- [YES] You have a Mac Mini M4
-- ✅ You need a family-safe AI setup
+- [YES] You need a family-safe AI setup
-- ✅ You're focused on AI, not infrastructure ops
+- [YES] You're focused on AI, not infrastructure ops

 ### Use AI-Ready Homelab When:
-- ✅ You want professional operational discipline
+- [YES] You want professional operational discipline
-- ✅ You need SRE governance (STATUS, PENDING-WORK, runbooks)
+- [YES] You need SRE governance (STATUS, PENDING-WORK, runbooks)
-- ✅ You want privacy-first AI with guardrails
+- [YES] You want privacy-first AI with guardrails
-- ✅ You need DR testing and incident management
+- [YES] You need DR testing and incident management
-- ✅ You want commercial support and training
+- [YES] You want commercial support and training
-- ✅ You're building career-relevant skills
+- [YES] You're building career-relevant skills
-- ✅ You're running SMB infrastructure
+- [YES] You're running SMB infrastructure

 ---

-## 💡 Can You Use Multiple?
+## Can You Use Multiple?

 **Yes!
 They're complementary.**